idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

 **size** may be supplied as prop to Column.
 Possible values is 0 to Infinity.
-This number defines how wide the column as a percentage of its parent view's computed or absolute width.
-It defaults to 100%.
+This number defines the width of the column is as a percentage of its parent view's computed or absolute width.
+It defaults to 100%, i.e. full width.
 Since `size` accepts any number from 0 to Infinity, you can make your layout column as many grid columns wide as you want, extending beyond the screen width if **norwarp** prop is set on the row.
 If **nowrap** is not set on the row, the column will wrap.

 **sm**, **md**, and **lg** are device-size-dependent 'size' values that are applicable to columns.